Vivojay/mariana-music-player/docs/ARCHITECTURE.md

 optional network enrichment can recover after interruption.

 The initial persistent queue is a projection of available library occurrences in canonical library order.
+Its root is a hierarchy of media nodes and nested groups, capped at eight levels with transactional cycle/orphan validation.
+Album and playlist groups are atomic by default: root strategies move the group as a unit, then apply its own strategy internally.
+Deterministic sequential, seeded shuffle, stable priority, artist-fair round-robin, Bayesian/MMR smart, and explicit custom ordering compile the tree into one playback order without moving the active item.
+Every structural mutation records an undo snapshot.

-It continues tracking library scans until an explicit queue mutation marks it custom; `queue reset` deliberately recreates the projection.
+The library projection continues tracking scans until an explicit queue mutation marks it custom; `queue reset` deliberately recreates the projection.
 Direct local selection reuses the queued library identity, so decoder completion advances exactly one authoritative queue rather than a separate legacy playlist.
+Versioned playlist snapshots use the same validated tree format.
+Imports copy M3U/M3U8 or explicitly requested YouTube playlists; they never retain signed URLs or mutate a remote playlist.

+The album catalog stores release-specific editions, tracks, provenance, and resolution state.
+It prefers local release/recording identities, uses MusicBrainz release metadata for online discovery, and persists only canonical YouTube references for verified fallback tracks.
+Album download jobs are separate persistent records with sequential bounded execution, atomic output activation, progress events, and pause/resume/cancel recovery.

 First-run setup is a small state machine in the writable data directory.
 Its atomic state file and PID/creation-time lock make each library/sample/launch